 The original seahorse statue was placed in 1960 at Las Pilitas, a rocky outcropping on the south end of Los Muertos Beach, this statue was swept away after a particularly strong storm.
 So in 1976, a larger replica was sculpted upon request and it's the one you can see on the Malecon in downtown Vallarta.

-Later on the lost sculpture was retrieved and placed on it's original location.
+Later on, the lost sculpture was retrieved and placed in its original location.
 After hurricane Kenna swept by, barely missing the city in 2002, the sculpture was once again washed away by the sea, but as you can imagine, because the statue is there now, yes, it was found again :-).

 So, if one is great, two is fabulous!
 PV now has two seahorse statues by this very accomplished artist.

 Author: M. A. Gallardo